Charlie Weis: Kansas

 On December 8, 2011, Weis was named the head football coach for the University of Kansas replacing Turner Gill.
 He initially stated that he would not stay longer than the duration of his five-year contract, which would have run out in 2016, but school officials persuaded him to consider a longer stay.
 His 2012 team struggled to a 1–11 record in what was dubbed as a rebuilding year.
 Weis' 2013 team showed signs of improvement.
 Although they only compiled a 3–9 record, Weis' Jayhawks ended a 27-game Big 12 Conference losing streak with a 31–19 home victory over West Virginia in November 2013.
 Weis was fired on September 28, 2014, four games into the season.
 School officials did not believe the Jayhawks had made enough strides on the field during Weis' tenure.
 According to ESPN, they were also concerned about declining attendance.
 Despite pleas from Weis, only 36,900 people came to what would be his final game in Lawrence, against Texas.

+Weis would leave his successor David Beaty with just 39 scholarship players for the 2015 spring practice, which would decline to just 28 scholarship players when the 2015 season actually began.
+Kansas would not reach the FBS limit of 85 scholarship players until the 2023 season.

 Personal life

 Weis and his wife, Maura, have two children, Charles Joseph "Charlie" and Hannah Margaret.
 Charlie Jr. is the co-offensive coordinator and quarterbacks coach at the University of Mississippi (Ole Miss).
 In 2003, Weis and his wife established the Hannah & Friends Foundation, dedicated to children affected by developmental disorders and named after his daughter, who is autistic.
 In the spring of 2004, the inaugural Hannah & Friends Celebrity Golf Classic was held to benefit the foundation.

 Weis told YES Network commentators at the New York Yankees and Detroit Tigers MLB game on Friday, July 17, 2009, that his favorite baseball team is the Yankees.
 He was there to celebrate the announcement of the Notre Dame and Army football game to be played at the new Yankee Stadium in November 2010.

 Weis was born in Trenton, New Jersey, and grew up in Middlesex, New Jersey, where he graduated from Middlesex High School.
+Weis was inducted to Middlesex High School Athletics Hall of Fame- Class of 2024 on May 4, 2024.
+Weis played High School Football as the center for the class of 1976.
 He has one older sister and three younger brothers, one of whom attended West Point.
 Charlie had another brother named Pete.